 5. Higher Soy Intake

 Vegans generally consume more soy than meat-eaters.
 A study done in 42 countries looked at the relationship between diet and prostate cancer.
-Researchers concluded that soy is the single most effective food in helping reduce the risk of death from prostate cancer.
+Researchers concluded that soy is one of the most effective food in helping reduce the risk of death from prostate cancer.
 A molecule formed in the intestine when soy is digested stops a hormone called DHT, which activates prostate cancer.